Medium Risk

 Initialise an renv project-local library for the project using renv::init().
 Creates renv/ and renv.lock, and updates .Rprofile.

-Part of the R Packagedev MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the R Packagedev server.

 AI agents use renv_init to create or modify resources in R Packagedev.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call renv_init repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach R Packagedev.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach R Packagedev.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.